YOURLS/containers/README.md

 -	[Stack Overflow discussion](https://stackoverflow.com/q/29905953/433558)
 -	[Apache httpd Wiki example](https://wiki.apache.org/httpd/PHPFPMWordpress)

-**WARNING:** the FastCGI protocol is inherently trusting, and thus *extremely* insecure to expose outside of a private container network -- unless you know *exactly* what you are doing (and are willing to accept the extreme risk), do not use Docker's `--publish` (`-p`) flag with this image variant.
+> **Warning** The FastCGI protocol is inherently trusting, and thus *extremely* insecure to expose outside of a private container network -- unless you know *exactly* what you are doing (and are willing to accept the extreme risk), do not use Docker's `--publish` (`-p`) flag with this image variant.

+## `yourls:<version>-alpine`

+This image is based on the popular [Alpine Linux project](https://alpinelinux.org), available in [the `alpine` official image](https://hub.docker.com/_/alpine).
+Alpine Linux is much smaller than most distribution base images (~5MB), and thus leads to much slimmer images in general.

+This variant is useful when final image size being as small as possible is your primary concern.
+The main caveat to note is that it does use [musl libc](https://musl.libc.org) instead of [glibc and friends](https://www.etalabs.net/compare_libcs.html), so software will often run into issues depending on the depth of their libc requirements/assumptions.
+See [this Hacker News comment thread](https://news.ycombinator.com/item?id=10782897) for more discussion of the issues that might arise and some pro/con comparisons of using Alpine-based images.

+To minimize image size, it's uncommon for additional related tools (such as `git` or `bash`) to be included in Alpine-based images.
+Using this image as a base, add the things you need in your own Dockerfile (see the [`alpine` image description](https://hub.docker.com/_/alpine/) for examples of how to install packages if you are unfamiliar).

-## Docker Hub
+## Docker Hub reference

 [![Docker Hub Pulls](https://img.shields.io/docker/pulls/_/yourls.svg)](https://hub.docker.com/_/yourls)
 [![Docker Hub Stars](https://img.shields.io/docker/stars/_/yourls.svg)](https://hub.docker.com/_/yourls)